koobitor/jquery-camera/README.md

 ## Getting Started
 Include jQuery and the plugin on a page.
 Then select a form to camera and call the `cameara` method.
+You must run this on localhost or web server.

 ```html
 <!DOCTYPE html>